-Free Children Dental Care – Under 18 years
+Free Children’s Dental Care – Under 18 Years

-Children in New Zealand who meet the eligibility criteria for publicly funded health and disability services are entitled to free basic oral health services from birth to 17 years of age (until their 18th birthday).
+Children in New Zealand who meet the eligibility criteria for publicly funded health and disability services are entitled to free basic oral health services from birth to 18 years of age.

 Your local District Health Board (DHB) pays for basic dental services until you or your child turn 18.
-Most NZ children will be automatically enrolled when they’re born.
+Most parents will be given an enrollment form from Plunket when their child is 15 months old.

 Free dental care – under 18 years